Turf Toe

 3. Anti-Inflammatory Medication

-Your doctor may advise a non-steroidal anti-inflammatory (NSAID) such as ibuprofen to help treat the toe pain and inflammation with a metatarsophalangeal joint sprain.
+Your doctor may advise a non-steroidal anti-inflammatory (NSAID) such as ibuprofen or naproxen to help treat the toe pain and inflammation with a metatarsophalangeal joint sprain.
 It is generally much better to take painkillers and be able to move around normally than to try and make do without them.

 4. Physical Therapy

 Mobilizations and exercises to stretch and strengthen the big toe will help prevent any long-term stiffness developing with a Turf Toe injury.
-This is particularly important with grade 3 injuries as the last thing you want is ongoing problems
+This is particularly important with grade 3 injuries as the last thing you want is ongoing problems.

 5. Surgery

 In severe cases of metatarsophalangeal joint sprain, surgery may be required.
-This is usually if there is ongoing pain and instability or a bone spur has formed which limits toe movement
+This is usually if there is ongoing pain and instability or a bone spur has formed which limits toe movement.

 How To Avoid Toe Sprains